Move over classic granola, this dark chocolate granola is incredible! Dress it up with dried fruit or eat it plain – it’s delicious either way!

 It’s a talent rare few possess, this dark chocolate granola know-it-all business.

 Talk about addicting.
 We’ve been eating this tasty granola blend on vanilla yogurt every day for who knows how long (and we aren’t counting because we’re just enjoying).

 So tremendously yummy.
 I cannot get over how much I love those little pockets of melted dark chocolate throughout the granola.
 It’s heavenly.
 Absolute heavenly.

 And if the dark chocolate granola wasn’t fabulous enough, how pretty is it with the freeze-dried strawberries and yogurt bites peppered throughout?

-Not only do they add a perfect pop of Valentine’s (or anytime) color but the sweet tartness of the strawberries adds a delightfully fresh crunch and the creamy yogurt bites are never bad.
+Not only do they add a perfect pop of Valentine’s (or anytime) color, but the sweet tartness of the strawberries adds a delightfully fresh crunch and the creamy yogurt bites are never bad.
 Never, ever.

-Em asked me to do a short and simple step-by-step video for her new YouTube channel since she’s growing her business and because this granola kind of rocked both of our worlds.
+My sister, Em, asked me to do a short and simple step-by-step video for her new YouTube channel since she’s growing her business and because this granola kind of rocked both of our worlds.